Symmetric thermal optimal path and time-dependent lead-lag relationship: Novel statistical tests and application to UK and US real-estate and monetary policies: Application to house prices and monetary policy

-The TOPS paths between all the short-to-medium term interest rates and the house price index exhibit remarkable lead-lag signals at the end of 2004.
+where $\langle x(t) \rangle$ started from the interval of $[-30, -20]$ and then went into a plateau of $[-3, -5]$ during 2007.
 During the period of 2004 to 2007, the house price index showed undoubtable signs of a bubble \citep{Zhou-Sornette-2003a-PA,Zhou-Sornette-2006b-PA}.
 Recovered from the shock of the dotcom bubble, the interest rates also started to increase at the end of 2004.
 The lead-lag structure started at the end of 2004 with a large time lags, according to which the house price index was leading the interest rates by about 2 years, then went back rapidly toward zero and stabilized at a small time lags of about 3 to 4 months.
 This suggests that the interest rates were trying to ``catch up'' with the house price index, indicating that the Bank of England was rising its base rate, trying to control the wild growth of house price.
 This period could be identified as the phase when the Central Bank was attempting to cope with the overheating housing market.

 Partially due to the subprime crisis of the United States in 2007, the UK housing market collapsed in 2008 and further participated to the triggering of the European debt crisis.
 Both the house price index and the interest rates dropped sharply in 2008.
 The TOPS paths in 2008 also run into a downward oscillation, indicating that the falling of the house price index was leading the falling of the interest rates in the 2008 turbulence.
 It identifies that the bust of the housing market bubble triggered the European debt crisis.
-Going through the year of 2008, the TOPS paths rebounded rapidly toward positive values.
+Going through the year 2008, $\langle x(t) \rangle$ in (\ref{Eq: TOPS NBSHPI HHPI BR BPLibor}) rebounded rapidly toward positive values.
 The interest rates turned to lead the house price index in 2009.
 It is a sign that the Bank of England was taking active monetary actions to slow down the collapsing housing market.
 The lead-lag structures returned to zero in 2010, suggesting that the evolution of interest rates and house price index after the economy turbulence tended to be synchronized, but with weakening correlation, as shown by the increasing $\rho$ value.

 For the United Kingdom, the influence of the 10-year Government Bond Yield can be neglected since no significant lead-lag signals can be detected by its TOPS paths.
 It only has a theoretical impact on loans that are based on fixed rates.
 However, as proxies of adjustable rate mortgages, both the official bank rate and the 1-year British pound LIBOR are found to exhibit significant correlations with the house price index.